Skip to main content

 ACC

-Short pulse output for the main accent only.
-This fires on the first pulse of each full bar.
+Pulse output for the main accent only, marking the start of each bar.

 SUB